 A detailed mitigation, further studies and monitoring plan for the options included within the BVP are presented in Table 8-1.
-The individual SEA matrices, HRA, WFD, INNS and NC/BNG have been reviewed collate option specific mitigation measures, further studies and monitoring required for these options.
-Mitigation and further studies for Gate 3 for SROs are summarised in Section 5.7 and detailed in the Gate 2 reports.
+The individual SEA matrices, HRA, WFD, INNS and NC/BNG assessments have been reviewed and option specific mitigation measures, further studies and monitoring required for these options have been collated.
+Thresholds and potential types of remedial action have been included in Table 8-1.
+These will be refined following completion of the identified further studies and during project-level design.
+Mitigation and further studies for Gate 3 for SROs are summarised in Section 5.7 and detailed in the Gate 2 reports12.
+Table 8-1 also include mitigation and monitoring for the identified potential cumulative effects of the BVP.